mabq/book-simplicity/1_actions_calculations_and_data.md

 - *Objects* — collections of properties (key-value pairs).

-#### Mutability
+### Mutability

-Values are stored in memory — to access a value you need it's address in memory, if you have access to the address you have access to the value.
+Values are stored in memory — to access a value you need it's address in memory.

-Mutability is the ability of a value to change without changing it's address in memory.
+Mutability is the ability of a value to mutate without changing it's address in memory.

-Primitive values are immutable — operations create new values with new addresses every time.
+Primitive values are immutable — applying an operation on a primitive value will always create a new value (stored in a different address in memory).

-Objects are mutable — operations mutate objects, the address remains the same but the value changes.
+Objects are mutable — applying an operation on an object will mutate the object (at the given address in memory).

-#### Variables and Scope
+### Variables and Scope

 Variables are records that bind name identifiers to addresses in memory.

-Only variables defined with `let` are allowed to change it's address value after declaration — don't confuse rebinding with mutability, one is a property of the variable and the other one is a property of the data.
+Only variables defined with `let` are allowed to change it's address value after declaration (a.k.a rebinding) — don't confuse rebinding with mutability, rebinding is a property of the variable, mutability is a property of the data.

+> Immutable data bound to a `let` variable has the same effect as mutable data bound to a `const` variable.

 Scopes determine accessibility to variables — a variable belongs to the scope where it was defined.